HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking package vignettes in 'inst/doc' ...
+*   checking package vignettes in ‘inst/doc’ ...
 WARNING
     ```
-    Located more than one 'weave' output file (by engine 'knitr::rmarkdown') for vignette with name 'demixt': 'demixt.html', 'demixt.pdf'
+    Located more than one ‘weave’ output file (by engine ‘knitr::rmarkdown’) for vignette with name ‘demixt’: ‘demixt.html’, ‘demixt.pdf’
     Package vignette without corresponding single PDF/HTML:
-       'demixt.Rmd'
+       ‘demixt.Rmd’
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    DeMixT_S1: no visible binding for global variable ‘sd’
+    DeMixT_S2: no visible binding for global variable ‘sd’
+    Undefined global functions or variables:
+      sd
+    Consider adding
+      importFrom("stats", "sd")
+    to your NAMESPACE file.
     ```

 # DepecheR